h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_2_explanation.md

 | No    | 4     |

 ### Task
-1. Calculate the entropy of this dataset (show your work)
+1. Calculate the entropy of this dataset
 2. If a feature splits this into two branches with distributions $[6,2]$ and $[2,2]$, calculate the information gain
 3. Would this be considered a good split according to ID3?
 Justify your answer
 4. What is the next step in the ID3 algorithm after finding the best split?